Resilient Health Care Management

 The course is run as commissioned education, meaning it is intended for employers who wish to send their employees for further education.
 As a commissioned education the application process is managed by Jönköping University.

-The cost for the course is 10 900 Euro (including entry into ISQua’s Fellowship Programme).
+The cost for the course is 8500 EUR (including entry into ISQua’s Fellowship Programme).
 Costs for literature, travel and hotels are not included.
-If starting in Cape Town Conference fee is not included.

 A commissioned education may only be financed by your employer who will receive an invoice before the start of the course.
 If however you are self-funding, the application will be managed by ISQua and an additional 100 Euro administration fee will apply.